karunmehta-aigp/AI-Governance/README.md

 ---

-## The Toolkits (Projects 6–10)
+## The Toolkits (Projects 6–11)

-Projects 6–10 step outside the fictional narrative deliberately.
-Where Projects 1–5 show governance applied to one organisation's specific systems, Projects 6–10 are **generic, industry-agnostic, reusable toolkits** — the kind of starting kit an organisation would stand up *before* any of the Project 1–5 work becomes possible.
+Projects 6–11 step outside the fictional narrative deliberately.
+Where Projects 1–5 show governance applied to one organisation's specific systems, Projects 6–11 are **generic, industry-agnostic, reusable toolkits and instruments** — the kind of starting kit an organisation would stand up *before* any of the Project 1–5 work becomes possible.

 Projects 6–9 are **focused toolkits**, each going deep on a single discipline or framework.
 Project 10 is the **consolidated counterpart** — a single enterprise operating framework that brings the crosswalk, controls, registers, and operating model together into one workbook.
-Read 6–9 to see each discipline in isolation; read 10 to see how they combine into one governance programme.
+Project 11 is the **technical counterpart** — it closes the gap between governance paperwork and actual ML/LLM engineering practice, mapping real evaluation tooling directly to the evidence it produces.
+Read 6–9 to see each discipline in isolation; read 10 to see how they combine into one governance programme; read 11 to see how that programme's evidence requirements actually get satisfied by day-to-day engineering work.

 | Project | Toolkit | Focus |
 |---|---|---|